 Anonymity and crime in high rise buildings

-Resident security can be broadly grouped into three categories: personal security, property security and safety during emergencies.
+Condo security can be broadly grouped into three categories: personal security, property security and safety during emergencies.

 One of the main enablers of crime is anonymity – both amongst residents and criminals.
 Research suggests that residents in houses or low-rise buildings are more likely to know their neighbours than those living in high-rise buildings.
 Apartments and condo residents tend to keep to themselves more and may feel uncomfortable turning to their community in times of need.